View the deals available in your area. To see your personalised results, you’ll need to enter your address.

 Essentiallty, if you know what you want from a new broadband deal, try not to be seduced by short-term wins like a £100 gift card if it's not the right deal for you.
 However, if the deal is what you're looking for, don't wait too long because you might miss out on some good freebies.

-The faster your broadband speed, the quicker you can download files, films and TV shows — and the better your picture quality will be when streaming.
-But what broadband speed do you really need, and are the fastest options really worth you paying a higher monthly price?
+The faster your broadband speed, the quicker you can download files, films, TV shows and games — and the better your picture quality will be when streaming, too.

-When running a broadband comparison, it's easy to filter out deals with higher or lower speeds than what you're looking for on all of our Uswitch deals tables — just go through the left sidebar and choose the speeds you'd like.
+When you compare broadand deals on Uswitch, you can filter out packages with higher or lower speeds than what you're looking for on all of our deals table.
+Just go through the left sidebar and choose the speeds you'd like to see.

 Read our guide for more detail on what broadband speed you need.